curiosity81/stringwallet/README.md

 Also sampling words without replacement from a dictionary can generate more different lists of words than there exist Bitcoin private keys.
 For instance, 16 words sampled from a dictionary containing 100.000 words results in 100.000\*99.999\*...\*99.985 = 2^265.753 possible word lists.

 ### Hashing
-Hashing the seed many times, so that the computation of the key pair slows down noticeably further increases the complexity of a brute force attack.
+Hashing the seed many times, so that the computation of the key pair slows down noticeably, further increases the complexity of a brute force attack.

 ## Files
 - base58.sh \<hex string\>: